ozone10/7zip-Dark7zip/README.md

 [![License](https://img.shields.io/github/license/ozone10/7zip-Dark7zip?color=9cf)](https://www.gnu.org/licenses/gpl-3.0.en.html)
 ---

 Dark7zip is project to experiment with dark mode using win32 API.
+It is mainly for Windows 10 and Windows 11.
+Some controls might, might not use dark/custom colors on older OS.

 * * *